 Soups are really easy to make with almost no rules or essential ingredients.
 In the old days, soups were made out of scraps and foods we wanted to make of use of before they went bad.
-I think this is were the true kitchen artisans showed their skills making nothing into something delicious.
+I think this is where the true kitchen artisans showed their skills making nothing into something delicious.

-The problem we run into these days is making something out of what’s on hand is having everyone loving it so much that they want you to make it again.
+The problem we run into these days is making something out of what’s on hand is having everyone love it so much that they want you to make it again.
 That my friends is why we have recipes.

 A roux (pronounced ROO) is an important part of many soups and sauces.
 In this soup, the roux is used as a thickener and a way to make the soup smooth and velvety.
 A roux helps with consistency and texture and can turn a lackluster dish into a culinary masterpiece.

 Adding hot stock to the roux creates a Veloute.
 This alone could be called a poor man’s cream soup.
-The addition of cream or milk adds body to the soup making a hybrid type of bechamel sauce which is how I like to make my cream soups.
+The addition of cream or milk adds body to the soup, making a hybrid type of bechamel sauce, which is how I like to make my cream soups.

-After the stock has been fully incorporated into the roux you can add the other ingredients to the veloute.
+After the stock has been fully incorporated into the roux, you can add the other ingredients to the veloute.